 Dr. Van Hove is the leading NKH researcher and medical expert.
 I felt that we had to get the CRND and Dr. Van Hove working together to find a cure.
 In my initial email to Dr, Haldar in September 2013.
 I wrote: "There may be a significant research benefit if I can conned the two medical research teams.
 My hope and prayer is that combining the knowledge and research of your teams will speed up the cure for both NPC and NKH."
 In my initial communications with Dr. Van Hove he was a little skeptical about working with a research team from another university.
 I told him that Notre Dame is different, using NPC research as an example of cooperative efforts with other research Institutes.

-This past October, Lynda and I flew to Denver and arranged to have a “meet and greet” dinner with Dr. Johan Van Hove.
-During that dinner, we personally invited him Notre Dame on behalf of CRND's Director, Dr. Kasturi Haldar to visit the research team at Notre Dame.
+In October 2015, Lynda and I flew to Denver and arranged to have a “meet and greet” dinner with Dr. Johan Van Hove.
+During that dinner, we personally invited him Notre Dame on behalf of CRND's Director, Dr. Kasturi Haldar, to visit the research team at Notre Dame.
 Dr. Van Hove graciously accepted the invitation and visited campus for the first time on November 13th, 2015 where he met with the CRND research staff, faculty, fellows, students, and Science Dean Mary Galvin.

 Dr. Van Hove and CRND are the only entities currently researching NKH in the United States.
 A giant collaborative leap took place between the two research teams that crisp November day on campus last fall.
 Together, the goals and landmarks for NKH therapies are within reach.
 As Dr. Haldar stated in an email to Lynda and me shortly after her initial meeting with Dr. Van Hove, “it marks a very hopeful start on rapidly testing a new therapy for NKH."